pierreelliott/pierreelliott.github.io/pages/about-me.md

 ---

-As you may have guessed, my name is Pierre-Elliott Thiboud and I am a student at Polytech Lyon, an engineering school at Lyon in France.
+As you may have guessed, my name is Pierre-Elliott Thiboud and I am doing a double major in IT and Artificial Intelligence at Polytech Lyon (Lyon, France) and Université Claude Bernard Lyon 1.

-For your information, [my CV (in French) can be downloaded here][4].
+For your information, [my Resume (in French) can be downloaded here][4].

 ## Qualifications